KarlssonLucas/MontyHallProblem/README.md

 # MontyHallProblem
 A python program to test and visualize the Monty Hall problem.
+Controllers in the start python file.
+Adjust iterations, how many doors and whether you want to always change door or never!